software-students-spring2025/1-specification-exercise-thebestteam/README.md

 As a student, I want to filter and search for classes by times, professors, and availability so that I can find courses that best fit my academic and personal schedule.

+As a student, I want to be able to see historical course data (Stored in Course Feedback Results) on the course search page to help with enrollment decisions.

 ## User Requirements

 See instructions.
 Delete this line and place a list of your User Stories here.